PixBlezz/11134121_Practical-IA/README.md

 Usage: Permits the nurse to submit patient vitals such as blood pressure, temperature, pulse, and spo2.
 View List of Patients:

+The POST /nurse/vitals endpoint facilitates the submission of crucial patient vitals by nursing staff.
+This feature empowers nurses to record and store essential health metrics, including blood pressure, temperature, pulse rate, and oxygen saturation (spo2).
+By utilizing this endpoint, healthcare professionals can efficiently input and manage real-time patient vital signs within the Electronic Medical Record System.
+This functionality enhances the nurse's ability to monitor and respond to patient health, ensuring accurate and up-to-date information for delivering optimal care at the University of Ghana Medical Center (UGMC).
+The endpoint serves as a pivotal tool in maintaining comprehensive electronic health records for effective healthcare management.

 Endpoint: GET /doctor/patients
 Usage: Allows the doctor to retrieve a list of all registered patients.
 View Patient Details: